Median Survival Time Meaning

 What It Means for Your Dog

-There is no simple way to answer how long your dog will live with cancer, but median survival time gives you a way to understand how a diagnosis will impact your dog’s length of life and how potential treatment options compare to one another.
+There is no simple way to answer how long your dog will live with cancer, but median survival time gives you a way to understand how a diagnosis may impact your dog’s length of life and how potential treatment options compare to one another.
 This means being able to have detailed information to make the best decision for both you and your dog.

 If the median survival time provided is for a specific cancer, that means that is the midway survival of dogs with that cancer who have been studied.
-Half of the dogs did worse; half did better.
+Half of the dogs did worse, half did better.

 If the median survival time provided is for a treatment, that means that it is the midway survival for dogs who received that treatment.
 Half of the dogs did worse, half did better.